bannyvishwas/MyHandWriting/README.md

 [![Watch the video](https://img.youtube.com/vi/n1GBJ7KPms8/maxresdefault.jpg)](https://youtu.be/n1GBJ7KPms8)

 ## Installation

 Install these two modules before executing.

 ```bash
 pip install Pillow
 pip install pygame
 ```
-The entire code in written in pure python using only its builtin packages.
-So, there is nothing to install (apart from python)

 ## What's New

 ```
 1. Create your own letter set using MakeSet.py
 2. Better GUI